Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/shader-repositories/immerse-pro/immerse-pro-rtgi.md

 ## Denoiser

 * **Quality:** Controls the quality of the denoiser.
+Higher quality denoisers will end up being more performance intense, but will also provide a much more coherent and stable image.

      <div class="juxtapose" data-mode="horizontal">
      <img src="../images/rtgi_dnq_low.webp" data-label="Low Quality">
      <img src="../images/rtgi_dnq_high.webp" data-label="High Quality">
      </div>

 * **Smoothness:** Controls the smoothness of the denoiser.
-Lower typically means a more grainy image with higher quality shadows and GI, while higher values typically reduce the sharpness of the shading and GI in order to provide a much more coherent image.
+Lower typically means a more grainy image with higher quality shadows and global illumination, while higher values typically reduce the sharpness of the shading and global illumination in order to provide a much more coherent image.

      <div class="juxtapose" data-mode="horizontal">
      <img src="../images/rtgi_sm_0.000.webp" data-label="0.000">